jmizell/BookExtract/README.md

 ## Overview

 This project provides a complete pipeline with intuitive GUI applications for:
+1. **Unified Capture & Crop** (NEW!) - Combined tool for capturing and cropping pages in one step
-1. **Capturing** page screenshots from a displayed book with automated navigation
+2. **Capturing** page screenshots from a displayed book with automated navigation
-2. **Cropping** images to focus on content with interactive preview
+3. **Cropping** images to focus on content with interactive preview
-3. **OCR Processing** to extract and clean text using Tesseract OCR and AI-powered correction
+4. **OCR Processing** to extract and clean text using Tesseract OCR and AI-powered correction
-4. **Editing** the processed content and generating formatted JSON files
+5. **Editing** the processed content and generating formatted JSON files
-5. **Rendering** the final EPUB or M4B audiobook with proper formatting and metadata
+6. **Rendering** the final EPUB or M4B audiobook with proper formatting and metadata

 ## Features

+- **Unified Capture & Crop Tool**: NEW!
+Streamlined workflow combining capture and crop in one step
 - **User-Friendly GUI Applications**: Intuitive interfaces for each step of the digitization process
 - **Interactive Image Processing**: Mouse-based crop selection with real-time preview
 - **Multi-Stage OCR Pipeline**: Tesseract OCR + dual AI passes for maximum accuracy